-A year ago, I was at Brisbane airport to catch a flight to Tanzania, in East Africa.
-I was very excited: it was my first trip ever to sub-Saharan Africa, and we had incredible travel plans…
+As we were waiting at Brisbane airport to catch a flight to Tanzania, I could hardly contain my excitement.
+It was my first trip ever to sub-Saharan Africa, and we had incredible travel plans…

 - The biggest one: climbing Mt Kilimanjaro – a project that we worked on for months to associate it with collecting funds and raising awareness to fight Breast Cancer with our Hike For Life project.

 - Before that: a safari to some of the best parks in Africa for an unbeatable wildlife experience

 - And finally: a relaxing time on tranquil, idyllic beaches of Zanzibar…

 But first, we needed to reach Arusha where our adventures were starting.

 If you have a quick look at the map, it does not seem that much of a trip to go from Australia to Tanzania: we only need to go across all Australia and the Indian Ocean to reach the East Coast of Africa from Brisbane (12,000km).

 Of course, it is never that easy to travel from Australia, and there was no direct flight… It took us a bit more than 24 hours in the air: Brisbane – Bangkok – Nairobi – Dar Es Salaam (16,000km).
 From Europe, there are many more direct flights that make the trip to Tanzania quick and easy with almost no time zone difference: this is a great destination even for short holidays!